Michael Bennet: Foreign policy

 In July 2017, Bennet co-sponsored the Israel Anti-Boycott Act (s.
 720), which permits U.S. states to enact laws that require contractors to sign a pledge saying they will not boycott goods from Israel, or their contracts will be terminated.

-In March 2018, Bennet voted against tabling a resolution spearheaded by Bernie Sanders, Chris Murphy, and Mike Lee that would have required Trump to withdraw American troops either in or influencing Yemen within the next 30 days unless they were combating Al-Qaeda.
+In March 2018, Bennet voted against tabling a resolution spearheaded by Senators Bernie Sanders, Chris Murphy, and Mike Lee regarding U.S. involvement in the Saudi-led intervention in the Yemeni civil war that would have required Trump to withdraw U.S. troops either in or influencing Yemen within the next 30 days unless they were combating Al-Qaeda.

-In November 2018, Bennet joined senators Chris Coons, Elizabeth Warren, and a bipartisan group of lawmakers in sending the Trump administration a letter raising concerns about the People's Republic of China's undue influence on media outlets and academic institutions in the United States.
+In November 2018, Bennet joined Senators Chris Coons, Elizabeth Warren, and a bipartisan group of lawmakers in sending the Trump administration a letter raising concerns about the People's Republic of China's undue influence on media outlets and academic institutions in the United States.
 They wrote: "In American news outlets, Beijing has used financial ties to suppress negative information about the CCP.
 In the past four years, multiple media outlets with direct or indirect financial ties to China allegedly decided not to publish stories on wealth and corruption in the CCP.
 In one case, an editor resigned due to mounting self-censorship in the outlet's China coverage.
 Beijing has also sought to use relationships with American academic institutions and student groups to shape public discourse."

 In April 2019, Bennet was one of 34 senators to sign a letter to Trump about cutting aid to Central America.
 It encouraged Trump "to listen to members of your own Administration and reverse a decision that will damage our national security and aggravate conditions inside Central America," asserting that Trump had "consistently expressed a flawed understanding of U.S. foreign assistance" since becoming president and that he was "personally undermining efforts to promote U.S. national security and economic prosperity" by preventing the use of Fiscal Year 2018 national security funding.
 The senators argued that foreign assistance to Central American countries created less migration to the U.S. by helping to improve conditions in those countries.